Stereotypic Movement Disorder (SMD)

 Overall, here are some of the available treatments:

 - Changes in the environment.
-If your child injures themselves, you have to take certain steps to prevent this from happening.
+If your child gets injured, you have to take certain steps to prevent this from happening.
 Naturally, this depends on the object they normally use to harm themselves.

 - Proper drugs.
 In this case, the doctor will take the child’s age into account to determine the drugs they can prescribe.
 Typically, some of them may include antipsychotics or catecholamine-depleting drugs.

 - Psychotherapy.
 Finally, along with certain behavioral techniques, psychotherapy can yield great results.
-In addition, it can also complement the other treatments we mentioned above.
+Also, it can complement the other treatments we mentioned above.

 Overall, the biggest problem with this disorder is that it interferes with the child’s life.
 The movements they make are involuntary.
 This means they can’t control them, no matter how hard they try.
 Therefore, if your child has this disorder, you must keep in mind that the movements may be permanent.